jshani/conduit/README.md

 # Project Name - conduit

-conduit is the UI test suite for conduit web application, implmented using cypress.
+conduit is the UI test suite for conduit web application, implemented using cypress.

 ## Prerequisites